plugdata-team/plugdata/README.md

 Currently PlugData is feature-frozen until all bugs are fixed and the code is cleaned up more.

 Future plans:
-- Add settings dialog for things like external search paths
 - Support for GEM
 - More GUI conveniences